 The critical statement is a required component for creative projects.
 This essay discusses your aesthetic choices, your background research, and how you situate the project within the artistic traditions you are engaging.
-If you need additional help with any written portion of your Capstone, please contact Nancy Wright, the Honors Writing Consultant.
+If you need additional help with any written portion of your Thesis, please contact Nancy Wright, the Honors Writing Consultant.

 The critical statement is designed to engage you in reflecting deeply on your work and representing these insights to a reader.
 Some artists and designers adopt a “tacit” approach to the act of making.
 They believe that the work should speak for itself, and that to speak of the act of creation is to demystify or denigrate it.
 However, as an Honors student, you are expected to be able to write articulately to the university community and beyond about the artistic and cultural context of your work and its meaning.

 Here are three key aspects of your work to discuss: